Dr. Mary Lou Jepsen

 Not just moonshots - moon landings

-From virtual and augmented reality systems to laptops and smartphones, from holography to health wearables, Jepsen has touched a wide range of technologies.
-With her current project Openwater she's working on a suite of cutting-edge diagnostics and therapeutic wearables aimed at curing cancer, mental diseases, and stroke.
+Dr. Jepsen is Chairman and Founder of Openwater, a breakthrough medical technology developing game-changing treatments for cancer, stroke, mental disease and beyond.
+She has 50 game changing products to her name from virtual and augmented reality systems to laptops and smartphones, from holography to health wearables, Jepsen has touched a wide range of technologies.
+Right now, she's working on a suite of cutting-edge diagnostics and therapeutic wearables aimed at curing cancer, mental diseases, and stroke.

-Jepsen is a sought-after keynote speaker and has given two highly viewed TED talks.
-She's frequently featured in top global press publications.
+Jepsen is a frequent keynote speaker and has given two highly viewed TED talks.
+She's also frequently featured in top global press publications.